1984vc/website/content-src/notion/docs/founders-handbook/series-a-deck.md

 {{< callout type="warning" emoji="💡" >}}
+- <u>**Nearly all application software markets are getting crowded quickly**</u>**.
+For many investors, the key question when investing at the Series A is: "how do I justify picking this company when there are [10] others also performing well?"**
+    - You should be helping investors understand the market segmentation and dynamics (e.g. "most players focus on enterprise, whereas we are SMB (and here is why that's an interesting place to build)" or "we are all-in-one whereas most players are point solutions" or "we have won all head-to-head deals against X, Y, Z")
 {{< /callout >}}

 - You can also provide a more detailed market segmentation in a written document that you can send through after meeting with an investor